joycetsaao/Personal-Porfolio/README.md

 (c) Advanced features
 - There is a navigation bar for larger screens, and an expandable hamburger style menu for smaller screens.
+- I have a contact form using Formspree.

 3. How long, in hours, did it take you to complete this assignment?
+Around 30 hours.